pollere/DCT/examples/relay/README.md

 runMesh.sh
 ```

-"killall basicRelay"" can be used to terminate the script.
+"killall relay"" can be used to terminate the script.

 ### References and related work